js-black-belt/angular-ticker/README.md

 Task Invocation Policy is determined per task, and defaults to `Linear`.

-* If the task is configured as `Linear`, the `TickerSrv` will wait for the invocation to complete before resetting the interval (interval is calculated from the moment the invocation is complete).
+* If the task is configured as `Linear`, the `TickerSrv` will wait for the invocation to complete before resetting the task interval (interval is calculated from the moment the invocation is complete).

-* If the task is configured as `Parallel` (Non-Linear), the `TickerSrv` will not wait for the invocation to complete (interval is calculated from the moment the invocation is started). <br>
+* If the task is configured as `Parallel` (Non-Linear), the `TickerSrv` will not wait for the invocation to complete before resetting the task interval (interval is calculated from the moment the invocation is started).
 *Note, that in this scenario the next invocation might be invoked before the previous one has completed.*

-For `Linear` tasks, The `handlerFunction` is expected to return a promise that is resolved or rejected.<br>
+For `Linear` tasks, The `handlerFunction` is expected to return a promise that is resolved or rejected.
 For `Parallel` tasks, the `handlerFunction` return value is ignored so returning a promise is not required.

 ## Why use it?

-The first question you might ask yourself:
+You are probably asking yourself:
 > Why use it?
 > Why not just use $timeout/$interval?

-Well, it is much more than a simple interval ticker.
+Well, the TickerSrv is much more than a simple interval ticker.
-### The Benefits
+#### The Benefits
 * It is a centralized handling for repetitive tasks
 * It supports different interval and/or delay per task
 * It allows control over the Task Invocation Policy (parallel tasks vs. linear tasks) on a per task configuration

-### Dependency Injection & Refactoring
+#### Dependency Injection & Refactoring
-I prefer to inject a service throughout the application and only inject $interval in the service, so that if I'll decide to use $timeout or some other facility in the future, the refactoring effort will be minimal and limited to the TickerSrv without any modifications to any of the other code.
+From an architectural perspective, it is better to inject a service throughout the application and only inject $interval in the service implementation, so that if at some point in the future $interval will have to be replaced with some other facility, the refactoring effort will be minimal and limited to the service without any modifications to the rest of the code.

-### Solving Protractor Issue with timeouts
+#### Solving Protractor Issue with timeouts
 Polling the server with a self invoking $timeout breaks Protractor tests, since it prevents the page from ever fully load.
-Using this service eliminates the need to consider such issues.
+Using the TickerSrv service eliminates the need to consider such issues.

 ## Configuration